sroychow/cmsdasindia/index.md

 **How to approach the exercise?**: For each topic, the particpants are required to go through the lectures linked from the indico page and listen to the recordings.
 Specific instructions for each topic will be provided below.

-**Submission of answers**: After completing the lectures, you are asked to fill out this **google form** with answers to specific problems.
+**Submission of answers**: After completing the lectures, you are asked to fill out this **[google form](https://forms.gle/JQdgmwNywsQpmSmw5)** with answers to specific problems.
+The form is also attached from the indico page.

 **Instructors**: Subir Sarkar, Suvankar Roy Chowdhury